 Here are quick steps you can follow through to create email templates using SalesHandy:

-- compose title, subject, and content of your template and click on create.
+Step 4: compose the title, subject, and content of your template and click on create.

 A fully sharable template will be created that you can use everywhere, i.e., in your campaigns, emails, etc.